Frederick Townsend: Military career

 Returning home he was made captain of Company B of the Washington Continentals of Albany.
 He organized the 76th regiment of militia of which he was colonel, and later on the Albany Zouave cadets.

-He was appointed by Governor John Alsop King in 1857 Adjutant general of the state of New York, leading Townsend to end his law practice.
+He was appointed by Governor John Alsop King in 1857 to succeed Robert H. Pruyn as Adjutant General of New York, leading Townsend to end his law practice.
 Finding the militia to be less than it should be, he significantly reordered it.
 He prepared an annual report to the legislature from this department for the first time.
 Additionally he improved the conditions of the citizen soldiers and increased their numbers to 12,000 effective men.
 Townsend's efforts were recognized as effective and he was reappointed by the next governor of the state, Governor Edwin D. Morgan in 1859.

 In 1861, he organized the 3rd New York Volunteer Infantry Regiment of which he was commissioned colonel and which he led in the Battle of Big Bethel on June 10, 1861.
 Townsend's unit suffered 21 wounded from friendly fire when the 7th New York Volunteer Infantry Regiment mistook them for Confederates and opened fire.
 He was appointed by President Abraham Lincoln major in the 18th U.S. Infantry on August 19, 1861, and served under Generals Don Carlos Buell and William Rosecrans.
 Townsend took part in the Battle of Lick Creek, Mississippi, where he led the battalion in reconnaissance.
 On April 30 he took part in the Siege of Corinth and in the Battle of Perryville, Kentucky on October 8, 1862, which has been called one of the bloodiest of the Civil War given the number of soldiers engaged.